Halloween - Trick or Treat?

 Halloween has its roots in paganism, and was later adopted by Christians as All-Saints Day. (see Halloween history at: http://www.holidays.net/halloween/story.htm) Today, of course, the decorations and dressing up for Halloween in the U.S. is an innocuous secular holiday.

 As for participating in such celebrations, one should not feel the need to “add” holidays to the existing Jewish calendar.
-Rabbi Moshe Feinstein writes regarding the secular holiday of Thanksgiving, for example, that Jews can celebrate the day without declaring it as a regular holiday or declaring steady customs like eating a special meal of turkey on that day. ("Igros Moshe" Y.D.
-4:11-12)
+Halloween is further problematic because of its pagan origins.
+There are those who are more lenient regarding Thanksgiving.
+Rabbi Moshe Feinstein sees room to permit it on occasion, without declaring it as a regular holiday or observing steady customs like eating a special meal of turkey ("Igrot Moshe" Y.D.
+4:11-12).

 I once heard a representative of the Jewish community being interviewed on the radio on the topic of Purim.
 "What is the significance of the Purim holiday?" asked the radio host.
 Explained the Jew: "Just as the Irish have a springtime drinking holiday called St. Patrick's Day, so too the Sages instituted Judaism's own springtime drinking holiday called Purim."